etn-ccis/blui-doc-it/src/docs/testing-strategy/tools.md

 The ng test command builds the app modules, and launches the chrome browser using  karma test runner.
 For detailed documentation, refer to the [ Karma Documentation](https://karma-runner.github.io/latest/index.html)

 ###React
-React code examples uses Jest for unit test.
-For detailed documentation, refer to [Jest Documentation](https://jestjs.io/docs/en/tutorial-react)
+React frameworks includes Jest testing framework and react testing library.
+Jest is a delightful javascript testing used by facebook to test all the Javascript code including react applications.
+For detailed information, refer to [Jest Documentation](https://github.com/facebook/jest) and [Running React Test](https://facebook.github.io/create-react-app/docs/running-tests)

 ## End-to-End Testing
 ### Cypress